Entangled multi-component 4D quantum Hall states from photonic crystal defects

-The simplest approach to photonic analog of a 4D QH state is to consider independent defect modulations in both directions, i.e. $r_{ind}(x,y)=r_0+r_1 \cos (2\pi bx+k_z)+r_2\cos(2\pi by+k_w)$ (see SOM for the results), as is performed with cold atoms in the literature~\cite{kraus2012topological,madsen2013topological}.
-However, a key limitation of this approach is that its resultant eigenmodes are just \emph{product states} of two 1st Chern number eigenmodes (see SOM).
-Therefore, the topological pumping of such a product 4D QH mode can be completely understood in terms of the 1st Chern number, despite formally possessing a 2nd Chern number.
+The simplest approach to photonic analog of a 4D QH state is to consider independent defect modulations in both directions, i.e. $r_{ind}(x,y)=r_0+r_1 \cos (2\pi bx+k_z)+r_2\cos(2\pi by+k_w)$ (see \cite{SOM} for detailed results), as is performed with cold atoms in the literature~\cite{kraus2012topological,madsen2013topological}.
+However, a key limitation of this approach is that its resultant eigenmodes are just \emph{product states} of two 1st Chern number eigenmodes.
+Therefore, the topological pumping of such a product 4D QH mode can be completely understood in terms of the 1st Chern number, despite formally possessing a 2nd Chern number invariant.

 To obtain a truly nontrivial 4D QH state analog, the key insight is to instead consider \emph{"entangled"} modulations, the simplest of which takes the form $r(x,y)=$